awsdocs/amazon-ec2-user-guide/doc_source/Using_Filtering.md

     **Enabled Regions** indicates the number of Regions for which your AWS account is enabled\.
 The remaining fields indicate the number of resources that you currently have in those Regions\.
 Choose any of the links to view the resources of that type across all Regions\.
 For example, if the link below the **Instances** label is **29 in 10 Regions**, it indicates that you currently have `29` instances across `10` Regions\.
 Choose the link to view a list of all 29 instances\.
   + **Resource counts per Region**—Lists all of the AWS Regions \(including those for which your account is not enabled\) and provides totals for each resource type for each Region\.

     Choose a Region name to view all resources of all types for that specific Region\.
-For example, choose **Africa \(Cape Town\) af\-south\-1** to view all VPCs, subnets, instances, security groups, and volumes in that Region\.
+For example, choose **Africa \(Cape Town\) af\-south\-1** to view all VPCs, subnets, instances, security groups, volumes, and Auto Scaling groups in that Region\.
 Alternatively, select a Region and choose **View resources for selected Region**\.

     Choose the value for a specific resource type in a specific Region to view only resources of that type in that Region\.
 For example, choose the value for Instances for **Africa \(Cape Town\) af\-south\-1** to view only the instances in that Region\.
 + **Global search**—This tab enables you to search for specific resources or specific resource types across a single Region or across multiple Regions\.
 It also enables you to view details for a specific resource\.